testillano/h2agent/README.md

 ### GET /admin/v1/client-endpoint

 Retrieves the current client endpoint configuration.
-An additional `status` filed will be answered in the response object for every client endpoint indicating the current connection status.
+An additional `status` field will be answered in the response object for every client endpoint indicating the current connection status.

 #### Response status code